Victims Of China Floods Race To Salvage Property - UrduPoint

 Victims Of China Floods Race To Salvage Property

-Massive downpours have struck Guangdong province in recent days, triggering deluges that have claimed the lives of four people and forced the evacuation of over 100,000.
+Massive downpours have struck Guangdong province in recent days, triggering deluges that have claimed the lives of four people and forced the evacuation of more than 100,000.

 The severe floods are virtually unheard of so early in the year even in lush, subtropical Guangdong, with one senior official linking them to worsening climate change.

-AFP reporters in Qingyuan on Wednesday saw staff and officials at a tourist resort taking advantage of a break in the rain to clear mud from the streets.
+AFP reporters in Shatang village on Wednesday saw staff and officials at a tourist resort taking advantage of a break in the rain to clear mud from the streets.

-"The water has really risen over the last few days," said Liu Yongqi, 25, the general manager of a local homestay.
+"The water has really risen over the last few days," said Liu Yongqi, 25, a general manager of a local homestay.

 "The road was flooded and for five days we could only get to the rest of the village by small motorboat," she told AFP.